Parbelaez/django_boiler/README.md

 ![Django Admin Panel](./readme_images/django_admin_panel.png)

-17. Create a requirements.txt file:
+### Setting up the external services

+- Install the following package:

     ```
+    pip install gunicorn
+    ```
+The gunicorn package is a Python WSGI HTTP Server for UNIX.
+Basically what it does is to create a server that can handle the requests from the web and send them to the Django app.

+- Create a requirements.txt file:

+    ```
     pip freeze > requirements.txt
     ```
+*Note: This will create a file with all the packages installed in the virtual environment.
+It will help the deployment service to know what packages are needed for the project to run properly.*

-18. Create a Procfile file:
+- Create a Procfile file:

     ```
     echo web: gunicorn project_name.wsgi:application > Procfile
     ```
+*Note: This will create a file that tells Heroku how to run the project.
+In case of using a different provider, please read the documentation beforehand.*

+### Setting up the cloud service (for file storage -images, videos, etc-)

+For this example, we will use Cloudinary, a cloud-based image and video management service.

-19. Install the following packages:
+- Install the following packages:

     ```
-    pip install gunicorn
     pip install cloudinary
     pip install django-cloudinary-storage
     pip install Pillow
     ```
-The gunicorn package is a Python WSGI HTTP Server for UNIX.
-Basically what it does is to create a server that can handle the requests from the web and send them to the Django app.

-Cloudinary is a cloud-based image and video management service.
 The cloudinary package is a package that facilitates Django's usage of the files saved in this cloud service.

 *Note: The cloudinary package is not necessary for the project to work, but it is a good practice to use a cloud service to store the files.
 If you would like to use a different one, then please read the documentation for that specific cloud and proceed as indicated there, not in this document.*

-20. Add the following to the settings.py file:
+- Add the following to the settings.py file:

     ```
     ...